District Health Mitigation Plan

 General Cleaning and Disinfection

 - Cleaning of school buildings and district offices will be performed daily followed by disinfection where appropriate.
-Additionally, Day Porters will perform the following duties:

 - Where possible, high-touch surfaces will be reduced.
 For example, doors will be left open during passing periods so students won't have to touch the door handle.